 Pizza night will never be the same!
-This sophisticated pizza is how to turn pizza night into a special occasion.

 Kale sprouts (also called Kalettes® as a brand name) are just beginning to appear with regularity in produce departments.
 They’re different from baby kale in that they’re a cross between red Russian kale and Brussels sprouts and look like a miniature head of kale.

-One doesn’t ordinarily think of kale as cute, however, kale doesn’t get any cuter than this!
+One doesn’t ordinarily think of kale as cute.
+However, kale doesn’t get any cuter than this!

 If you can’t find kale sprouts, use baby kale or even shaved Brussels sprouts.

-As if the kale sprouts weren’t enough….
-Slowly caramelized onions sit atop a bed of mozzarella cheese along with salty prosciutto.
+As if the kale sprouts weren’t enough… Slowly caramelized onions sit atop a bed of mozzarella cheese along with salty prosciutto.
 These beautiful ingredients get an additional pop with a balsamic vinegar “drizzle” and crushed red pepper flakes for a touch of heat.